rutrastone/MGAD/README.md

 _Submitted to LREC2018_

 ### Description
 We present a novel, minimally supervised method of generating word embedding evaluation datasets for a large number of languages.
 Our approach utilizes existing dependency treebanks and parsers in order to create language-specific syntactic analogy datasets that do not rely on translation or human annotation.
-As part of our work, we offer syntactic analogy datasets for three previously unexplored languages: Arabic, Hindi, and Russian. *These can be found in the `data/` subdirectory.*
+As part of our work, we offer syntactic analogy datasets for three previously unexplored languages: Arabic, Hindi, and Russian. **These can be found in the `data/` subdirectory.**

 ### Usage
-Prior to running `extract.py`, it is recommended that a feature template for generating synactic analogies be provided.
+Prior to running `extract.py`, it is recommended that a feature template for generating synactic analogies be provided in-file.
 The following is a sample template written for Hindi:

 ```
 NOUN|Number=Plur|Case=Nom   NOUN|Number=Sing|Case=Nom